Hasanajouz/TradeExercise/README.md

 # Special Cases
 I tried to cover some cases to check the list of trades before processing.
 It should be changed because it takes more memory and cpu.
-I just added it to show my some analysis skills.
+I just added it to show some of my analysis skills.
 For example: if there is more than a row with the same TradeID. or one of the groups of CorrelationId doesn't have the same limit or number of trades. or there are more trades than the number of trades.